rossme/marvel/README.md

   - The API is versioned and follows RESTful conventions.
 - **Marvel API**: The application fetches data from the Marvel API.
 - **Logging**: There is extensive logging throughout the application.
+  - Sensitive information is filtered out of the logs on VCR and Faraday requests.
+  - The logs have a custom tag to identify the action.

 ### Middleware